Are you an LPC Associate and/or LMFT Associate looking for a LPC and/or LMFT Clinical Supervisor? Well, hello there, and welcome.

 Support, support, support.
 Evaluation, support.

-My approach is a passionate advocacy of YOU; of your beliefs and values as an therapist.
-As a supervisor, I’d say my approach is fairly gentle, yet direct, inquisitive, solution-focused and collaborative.
+My approach is a passionate advocacy of YOU; of your beliefs and values as a therapist.
+As a clinical supervisor, I’d say my approach is fairly gentle, yet direct, inquisitive, solution-focused and collaborative.
 In other words- “it’s just you and me, kid.”
 We’re a team.